dd-se/nautilus-extension-quick-file-hasher/README.md

   - Run directly: `python3 quick-file-hasher-app.py [file1] [file2] [folder1] ...`
 - **Drag-and-drop:**
   - Drag files/folders into the app window to compute their hashes.
+- **Filter results:**
+  - Just start typing to filter the results instantly.
+Press `ESC` to clear the search.

 ## Screenshot